nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### SetLimitCommand

+The `setlimit` command is implemented by:
+1. Calling a setter method in FoodCategory.
+2. The setter method will change the FoodCategory predefined minimum number of quantity.
-The `setlimit` command allows the user to change the minimum number of quantity in each FoodCategory by calling the setter method in the FoodCategory to change the limit.
+3. The FoodCategory and new minimum number of quantity is specified by the user.

 The sequence diagram shows how the `setlimit` operation works: